ralgozino/coredns-multipass/README.md

 Using CoreDNS as resolver for your machine, allows you to have more flexibility and the multipass plugins gives you automatic DNS resolution for all the machines managed by multipass.

+## Compilation

+The plugin should be used as an external plugin:

+1. `go get github.com/ralgozino/coredns-multipass`
+2. download CoreDNS source code
+3. add `multipass:github.com/ralgozino/coredns-multipass` to `plugin.cfg`
+4. build CoreDNS.

+> Notice that the order of the plugins in `plugin.cfg` is the order in which they will be run.

+## Ready

+This plugin reports readiness to the ready plugin.
+It will be ready only when it has successfully retrieved a list of VMs from multipass.

 ## Examples

 Consider the following `Corefile`: